saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Functions in a class are **public** and **final** by default, so you **cannot override** them.
 - You need to declare Functions as **open** to **override** them.
 - After overriding function in derived we can declare it as `final` to avoid further overriding.
-- Function with unlimited no. of parameters.
+- Function with unlimited no. of parameters, use vararg and spread operator.

 ```kotlin
 // Function with single expression as body